-Reading and reflection: Evidence of engagement with the unit readings, demonstration of inclass reflection through participation in assignments and discussions.
+Reading and reflection: Evidence of engagement with the unit readings, demonstration of inclass reflection through participation in discussions and assignments.

 Communication: Demonstration of clear communication skills, evidence of engagement with arguments of others.

 On successful completion you will be able to: